 The east house has common areas that open up towards each other.
 Those areas are spacious and bright.
 The west house has a more intimate and enclosed feel in its living and dining rooms.

-The rooms have minimal decor and interiors, providing a cozy space to relax.
+The rooms have minimal decor and interiors, which may include pieces like those vintage rugs, providing a cozy space to relax.
 The bathrooms open up to the private courtyards.
 One can feel the luxurious feeling of being in nature when showering in those bathrooms.

 The headboards and the inbuilt sofa are bespoke furniture chosen for this retreat.
 The sofa is placed in the luxurious lounge area while the headboards function as seating and table tops.